Treaty of the Bogue

-The Treaty of the Bogue (虎門條約) was a treaty between China and the United Kingdom of Great Britain and Ireland, concluded in October 1843 to supplement the previous Treaty of Nanking.
-The treaty's key provisions granted extraterritoriality and most favored nation status to Britain.
+The Treaty of the Bogue (虎門條約) was an unequal treaty between the United Kingdom and China, concluded in October 1843 to supplement the previous Treaty of Nanking.
+The treaty's key provisions granted extraterritoriality and most favoured nation status to Britain.

 Background

-In order to conclude the First Opium War, imperial commissioner Qiying and Henry Pottinger concluded the Treaty of Nanjing aboard the British warship HMS Cornwallis in 1842 in Nanjing on the behalf of Britain and the Chinese Qing dynasty.
+In order to conclude the First Opium War, imperial commissioner Qiying and Henry Pottinger concluded the Treaty of Nanking aboard the British warship HMS Cornwallis in 1842 in Nanjing on the behalf of Britain and the Chinese Qing dynasty.
 The treaty became the first of a series of commercial treaties, often referred to as "unequal treaties", which China concluded against its wishes with Western powers.

 Terms

 During the negotiations in Nanjing, China and Britain had agreed that a supplementary treaty be concluded, and on 22 July 1843 the two parties promulgated the "General Regulations of Trade with Britain and China" in Canton (Guangzhou).
-These regulations were included in the "Treaty of the Bogue," which Qiying and Pottinger signed on 8 October 1843 on the Bogue outside Canton.
+These regulations were included in the "Treaty of the Bogue", which Qiying and Pottinger signed on 8 October 1843 on the Bogue outside Canton.

 The treaty laid down detailed regulations for Sino-British trade and specified terms under which Britons could reside in the newly opened ports of Shanghai, Ningbo, Xiamen (Amoy), Fuzhou, and Canton.
 While Britons were allowed to buy property in the treaty ports and reside there with their families, they were not allowed to travel to the interior of China or trade there.

-The treaty also granted extraterritorial privileges to British subjects and most Favored Nation status to Great Britain, which meant that the latter would enjoy any privilege granted to other powers.
+The treaty also granted extraterritorial privileges to British subjects and most favoured nation status to Great Britain, which meant that the latter would enjoy any privilege granted to other powers.